Jonathanchan197/Coffee-Dates/README.md

 # Coffee Date
 You can try **Coffee Date** [here](https://main--stunning-entremet-0abbec.netlify.app)!

+Please use the following credentials for easy access:

+Email : thetesterterry@gmail.com
+Password: testing

 Coffee Date is a simple web app to connect people with experienced mentors in their industry.
 It is inspired by the real world practice of getting in touch with experienced professionals in order to set up a "coffee date" for a meetup.
 Instead of scouring LinkedIn and cold contacting, Coffee Date removes the forced long intros and uses a fun swiping system so potential mentees can easily request contact with mentors of their choice.
 Chatrooms are only created upon the mentor's approval, and from there, both parties can arrange their first coffee date!

 ## Table of Contents